UsabilityEngineering/TutorMe/README.md

 # TutorMe

 Introduction - Need a tutor?
-Based on your major and current classes you're taking, TutorMe will connect you to a tutor fast!
+TutorMe will connect you to the ideal tutor based on your major and current class schedule.
 ## Team Members

 * **Jozzel Esqueda** - Summary of contributions